ibm-cloud-architecture/refarch-integration/README.md

 ![](docs/brown-scope.png)

 where cloud native applications deployed on public cloud can access on-premise resource deployed on IBM cloud private or more traditional IT.
-Where cloud native applications are deployed on ICP, using integration microflows, and where micro services are part of event driven pattern, pub/sub or queues, where API definition exposes product for the public consumers or internal consumers and even business partner channels.
+Where cloud native applications are deployed on ICP ([See this note](docs/icp/README.md)), using integration microflows, and where micro services are part of event driven pattern, pub/sub or queues, where API definition exposes product for the public consumers or internal consumers and even business partner channels.

-As of December 2017, public webapp accessing backend is supported, and private webapp on ICP are also supported see [this note](docs/icp/README.md)

 ## System context
 The following diagram illustrates the logical components involved in the current solution:
 ![](docs/br-syst-ctx.png)

-* [Web App "Case Portal"](https://github.com/ibm-cloud-architecture/refarch-caseinc-app) Portal web app to expose access and user interface to different applications.
+1. [Web App "Case Portal"](https://github.com/ibm-cloud-architecture/refarch-caseinc-app) Portal web app to expose access and user interface to different applications.
-* Interaction APIs to expose API products for public WebApp consumptions.
+1. Interaction APIs to expose API products for public WebApp consumptions.
 Those APIs support specific resources needed by user interface app and channels they serve.
-* System API to define backend service API product, used by multiple consumers.
+1. System API to define backend service API product ([inventory APIs](https://github.com/ibm-cloud-architecture/refarch-integration-api/blob/master/docs/apic-to-soap.md)), used by multiple consumers.
-* Integration Bus to connect to deep back end systems and SOA services, and do interface mapping and [mediation flows](https://github.com/ibm-cloud-architecture/refarch-integration-esb).
+1. Integration Bus to connect to back end systems and SOA services, and do interfaces mapping and [mediation flows](https://github.com/ibm-cloud-architecture/refarch-integration-esb).
+1. [Data SOA Java WS service](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal) to expose a data access layer on top of relational item, inventory, supplier database
+1. Db2 deployment of the [Inventory and Supplier](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-db2) database.
-* [Watson conversation broker micro service](https://github.com/ibm-cloud-architecture/refarch-cognitive-conversation-broker) to facade and implement orchestration and business logic for chatbots using Watson Conversation.
+1. [Watson conversation broker micro service](https://github.com/ibm-cloud-architecture/refarch-cognitive-conversation-broker) to facade and implement orchestration and business logic for chatbots using Watson Conversation IBM Cloud service.
+1. [Supplier on boarding process](https://github.com/ibm-cloud-architecture/refarch-cognitive-supplier-process), deployed as human centric process on IBM BPM on Cloud and triggered by Watson Conversation chatbot.
+1. [Customer management for analytics](https://github.com/ibm-cloud-architecture/refarch-integration-services) micro services to support RESTful API.
-* Decision engine to automate business rules execution and Management
+1. Decision engine to automate business rules execution and Management for [product recommendation in the context of user moving in different location](https://github.com/ibm-cloud-architecture/refarch-cognitive-prod-recommendations)
-* [Data SOA Java WS service](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal) to expose a data access layer on top of relational item, inventory, supplier database
-* LDAP for user Management
+1. [LDAP for user Management](https://github.com/ibm-cloud-architecture/refarch-integration-utilities#ldap-configuration) to centralize authentication use cases.

 ## User interface
 To demonstrate the set of features of this solution , a front end application, representing an internal portal user interface, is used to plug and play the different use cases.